KurtBoehm/svg-path-editor/docs/source/index.rst

 *******************

-:func:`optimize_path` rewrites a path into an equivalent but more compact form and is also out-of-place:
+:func:`optimize_path` rewrites a path into an equivalent but more compact form and operates out-of-place:

 .. code:: python